-Adoptees have been bravely putting their hearts on paper for years.
+Adoptees have been boldly putting their hearts on paper for years.
 These books are written by adoptees and will undoubtedly provide a great deal of insight into the inner workings of those who have been adopted.
-This list will continue to grow.
-(If there are any books you’d like to see on this list please let us know!)
+If there are any books you’d like to see on this list please contact us.

 Our current FEATURED BOOK is You Don’t Look Adopted, by Anne Heffron